2 Significant accounting policies

 Defined contribution plans: Company's contribution paid / payable during the year to employees state insurance scheme and Provident Fund are recognised during the period.

-Defined benefit plans: For defined benefit schemes in the form of gratuity fund, the cost of providing benefits is determined using the Project Unit Credit Method, with actuarial valuations being carried out at each balance sheet date, which recognises each period of service as giving rise to additional unit of employee benefit entitlement and measures each unit separately to build up the final obligation.
+Defined benefit plans: For defined benefit schemes in the form of gratuity, the cost of providing benefits is determined using the Project Unit Credit Method, with actuarial valuations being carried out at each balance sheet date, which recognises each period of service as giving rise to additional unit of employee benefit entitlement and measures each unit separately to build up the final obligation.

 The obligation is measured at the present value of the estimated future cash flows.
 The discounting rate used for determining the present value of the obligation under defined benefit plans, is based on the market yields on government securities as at the balance sheet date, having maturity periods approximately to the terms of related obligations.